Ayush-Singhal-2004/JAVA-NOTES/README.md

 6. jump statements - break, continue, return

 - break statement - simple and labeled
-- continue statement - simple and labled
+- continue statement - simple and labeled

 #Scope & Lifetime of variable in JAVA :
 - Java allows variables to be declared within any block.
 A block defines a scope.